 - Doctoral students are fully funded via graduate research or teaching assistantships that cover all tuition and also provide a stipend.

-- As a student in our Master’s program you could design a program that is narrowly focused on your specific interests, or very general and broad-based, or somewhere in-between.
+- As a Master's student, you could design a program that is narrowly focused on your specific interests, or very general and broad-based, or somewhere in-between.
 We also have adjunct (part-time) faculty members who are practitioners and industry leaders, and deliver specialized courses in our Master’s program.

 - Many of our graduate students (including international students) find opportunities for well-paid co-op assignments both around the Pittsburgh area and nationally; the co-op engineering office at the Swanson School actively helps students in this regard.